 Frauds of Christmas – Fake Charities/donations

 As many businesses have gone online during this pandemic, so have charitable organizations.
 Many legit charitable organizations are taking to social media and email marketing to spread their cause and solicit funds.
 Unfortunately, fraudsters are also doing the same.
-Fraudsters are also setting up fake charitable websites and sending donation links via email.
+Fraudsters have also set up fake charitable websites to send donation links via email.
 Before making any online donation to a charitable organization, visit the organization’s website and social media handles to look out for any red flags.

 Frauds of Christmas – Social media messages/ online advertisement,

 Be careful not to post or place so much personal information on your social media handles that can jeopardize your financial standing.
 Just like email, social media provides a platform for the easy circulation of malicious attachments and messages.
 If you click on a social media advertisement, perform your due diligence before purchasing anything from the website you land on as some online ads have embedded malware.
 Also, Be careful not to open any attachments or links that do not look familiar, and be sure to check the URL of the page you are redirected to in order to ensure it is an authentic website.

 Do not connect to an unknown wi-fi source, and avoid online shopping using public wi-fi even if they seem secure.
 This is because your credit/debit card information, as well as other personal information, can easily be stolen by cybercriminals.